jturcotte/SublimeSwitchFileDeluxe/README.md

 Switch header/source based on generic suffixes (not just the extension).

-If a file can't be found in the same directory, the command also search for it in the directory of other already opened files.
+If a file can't be found in the same directory, the command also searches for it in the directory of other already opened files.

 Example
 =======